google/xls/docs_src/README.md

 we hope to enable them via continuous integration, [see this issue](https://github.com/google/xls/issues/108).

-The following instructions are for the Ubuntu 20.04 (Focal Fossa) and Ubuntu 22.04 (Jammy Jellyfish) Linux distributions.
+The following instructions are for the Ubuntu 22.04 (Jammy Jellyfish) Linux distribution.

 We start by assuming
 [Bazel has been installed](https://bazel.build/install/ubuntu).